Core Concepts

 Extractor

 An Extractor is a required JSONPath expression that refers to a section of an uploaded JSON document.
-An Extractor can return on of;
+An Extractor can return one of:

-A Combination Function is an optional Javascript function that takes all Extractor values as input and produces a Label value.
+A Combination Function is an optional JavaScript function that takes all Extractor values as input and produces a Label value.
+See Function

 A Test is a required repository for particular similar runs and datasets